vocdoni/docs/docs/architecture/services/gateway.md

   "id": "req-2345679",
   "request": {
     "method": "submitEnvelope",
-    "payload": { <VoteEnvelope> },   // See Vote Envelope from "Voting Process" "timestamp": 1556110671
-  },
-  "signature": ""  // Might be empty
+    "payload": "base64string", // vote envelope encoded payload "signature": "hexString", // signature of the payload if the process requires it "timestamp": 1556110671
+  }
 }
 ```